 Winter: November 1 to March 31: €10

-There is free admission to the Acropolis on these days: March 6, April 18, May 18, last weekend of September, October 28, and every Sunday from November 1 to March 31.
+There is free admission to the Acropolis on these days: March 6, April 18, May 18, last weekend of September, October 28, and the first Sunday of each month from November 1 to March 31.

 Combination Ticket